-Exposures appropriate to particular instruments are described in sections 4.2 to 4..
+Exposures appropriate to particular instruments are described in sections 4.2 to 4.6.

-The siting classification for surface observing stations on land (see Part I, Chapter 1, Annex 1.B of this Guide) provides additional guidance on the selection of a site and the location of a hygrometer within a site to optimize representativeness.
+The siting classification for surface observing stations on land (see Part I, Chapter 1, Annex 1.C of this Guide) provides additional guidance on the selection of a site and the location of a hygrometer within a site to optimize representativeness.

 4.1.4.3 Sources of error: general comments

-Errors in the measurement of humidity be caused by the following:
+Errors in the measurement of humidity can be caused by any of the following:

-(a) Modification of the air sample for example, by heat or water-vapour source or sink;
+(a) Modification of the air sample: for example, by heat or water-vapour source or sink;

-(b) Contamination of the sensor for example, by dirt, sea spray;
+(b) Contamination of the sensor: for example, by dirt, sea spray, chemical exposure or other pollution;

 (c) Calibration error, including pressure correction, temperature coefficient of sensor, and electrical interface;